indieweb/wordpress-micropub/readme.txt

 * create - Allows the client to create posts on behalf of the user
 * update - Allows the client to update posts on behalf of the user
 * delete - Allows the client to delete posts on behalf of the user
-* indelete - Allows the client to undelete posts on behalf of the user
+* undelete - Allows the client to undelete posts on behalf of the user

-Does not currently support the 'media' scope due lack of adoption by clients.
-At this time, create or update grants permission for file uploads.
+* media  - Supports media for the media endpoint, but create or update also give media upload permissions

 == WordPress details ==